tinamelie/DAFTAR-ML/README.md

 DAFTAR-ML is a specialized machine learning pipeline that identifies relevant **features** based on their relationship to a **target** variable.
 It supports both regression and classification tasks.
 DAFTAR-ML expects a single CSV file with one target column and any number of feature columns.

-While typical workflows fit models that predict targets from features, DAFTAR-ML instead evaluates each feature’s relationship to the target and produces a ranked list of the most impactful features.
+While typical workflows fit models that predict targets from features, DAFTAR-ML instead evaluates each feature's relationship to the target and produces a ranked list of the most impactful features.

 ### Use Cases